5 hours ago

 The return of these conditions signed by you will constitute your consent to the giving of such information, unless you advise us to the contrary.

 - MONEY LAUNDERING LEGISLATION AND THE PROCEEDS OF CRIME ACT

 Under this legislation we have a duty to notify certain authorities of any transaction which in our opinion may be a breach of the relevant legislation and Regulations made under it.
 Accordingly, we have no liability to clients if we feel under a duty to make such a notification.
 Sometimes the law prohibits us from informing you that a notification has been made.

 - IDENTITY VERIFICATION

-Pursuant to the Money Laundering Regulations we are required to verify your identity.
+Pursuant to the Money Laundering Regulations we are required, as a legal obligation, to verify your identity.
 We will validate personal information provided by you using third party databases in order to conduct anti-money laundering checks.
-By accepting these terms and conditions you consent to such checks being made.
-Personal information that you provide may be disclosed to a credit reference agency, which may keep a record of that information.
-This is done only to verify your identity.
-Your credit rating will be unaffected.

 - THIRD PARTIES